 Over the last two decades, declining interest rates have forced pension plans to either reduce their discount rates, increase their exposure to investment risk, or some combination of the two.
-For example, as shown in the chart below, in June 2002, the vield on 10-year Treasury bonds (a proxy for a risk-free investment) was 4.90%.
-To achieve GARS then assumed return of 8.00%, the System's investments had to outperform the yield on the 10-year Treasury by 3.10%.
-In June 2020, the yield on the 10-year Treasury had dropped to 0.70%, and to achieve GARS assumed return of 6.50%, the System's investments need to exceed the 10-year Treasury yield by 5.80%.
+For example, as shown in the chart below, in June 2006, the yield on 10-year Treasury bonds (a proxy for risk-free investments) reached a high in the 20-year period of 5.11%.
+To achieve GARS' then assumed return of 8.00%, the System's investments had to outperform the yield on the 10-year Treasury by 2.89%.
+In June 2020, the yield on the 10-year Treasury had dropped to 0.70%, and to achieve GARS' assumed return of 6.50%, the System's investments needed to exceed the 10year Treasury yield by 5.80%.
 Even though GARS had reduced its return assumption by 150 basis points over the period, it still had to take more investment risk in 2020 to meet its assumption than it did in 2002.
 Since 2020, yields on 10-year Treasury bonds have increased, reducing the expected risk premium needed to achieve the System's assumed return.
-With recent action by the Federal Reserve, 10-year Treasury bond yields have increased rapidly from 1.5% in December 2021 to 3.1% in June 2022 and 4.0% in October 2022.
+With recent action by the Federal Reserve, 10-year Treasury bond yields have increased rapidly from 1.5% in December 2021 to 3.1% in June 2022 and 3.75% in June 2023.
 If these higher Treasury bond yields persist, plans may be able to achieve the expected return with less exposure to investment risk.
 However, if these higher Treasury bond yields prove temporary, plans could quickly find the pressure returning to further reduce discount rates or increase their exposure to investment risk.

-• GARS has experienced positive cash flow for FY 2022 (contribution income less benefits and expense payouts).
-The positive cash flow of GARS is currently 3.05% of assets.
-However, negative cash flow is expected for FY 2024 through FY 2040 as shown in the graph on page 10 of the draft 2022 Actuarial Valuation.
+GARS has experienced positive cash flow for FY 2023 (contribution income less benefits and expense payouts).
+The positive cash flow of GARS is currently 1.87% of assets.
+However, negative cash flow is expected for FY 2024 through FY 2040 as shown in the graph on page 10 of the draft 2023 Actuarial Valuation.
 When short-term returns are expected to be lower than the long-term expectations, which is the current case with GARS, a plan with negative cash flows will have actuarial returns (i.e., dollar-weighted returns) that are less than their "time-weighted" returns.

-As recommended in the GRS April 14, 2022 Actuarial Experience Review, the inflation assumption of 2.25% was maintained for the June 30, 2022 Actuarial Valuation.
+As recommended in the GRS June 15, 2023 Economic Assumption Update Review, the inflation assumption of 2.25% was maintained for the June 30, 2023 Actuarial Valuation.